Where Everything Fights Everything

 Having survived five mass extinctions, the shark's 450-million-year track record comprehensively outperforms the MALM dresser's warranty period.

-Adaptability shark Wins
+Adaptability Shark Wins

 IKEA Furniture